affggh/android_device_oppo_a57/README.md

-# TWRP device tree for Xiaomi Redmi 4 Prime (markw)
+# TWRP device tree for OPPO A57 (CPH1701EX)
-For building TWRP for MSM8953 models only.
+For building TWRP for MSM8937 models only.